 We encourage parents to get involved in many ways from attending trips to individual reading.
 If you wish to get more involved in school life please make an appointment to see the Headteacher.

-We have a Friends of Woodbank fundraising group and would welcome new members with new ideas and contacts.
+We have Woodbank PTA fundraising and would welcome new members with new ideas and contacts.

 Q) Can my child bring medicine to school?